-If that is not enough for you, biology is, of course, a natural prerequisite for potential medicine, veterinary and nursing qualifications as well as a valuable addition to the A-levels of students with many different subject aspirations ranging from Egyptology to Engineering.
+If that is not enough for you, biology is, of course, a natural prerequisite for potential biological sciences, medicine, veterinary and nursing qualifications as well as a valuable addition to the A-levels of students with many different subject aspirations.

-Biology is one of the school's most popular and successful subjects at A-level, with over 80 students joining us every year.
+Biology is one of the school's most popular and successful subjects at A-level, with around a hundred students joining us every year.
 High quality teaching and learning is the principal focus of the biology department.
-As you would expect, we have a team of highly dedicated teachers with specialisms ranging from molecular biology to environmental physiology and ecology, who all share a determination to see all of our students achieve their full potential.
+As you would expect, we have a team of highly dedicated teachers with specialisms ranging from molecular biology to physiology and ecology, who all share a determination to see all of our students achieve their full potential.
 In addition, we are committed to assisting your development as a biologist, providing a range of opportunities for you to grow beyond the requirements of the A-level biology specification.
 This includes:

 Biology Society: Run by A-level students for A-level students.
-BioSoc allows students to explore a topic or area of interest beyond the specification and then share their findings through a presentation to the society.
-Visiting speakers from local universities sometimes attend to give talks about current research.
+BioSoc allows students to explore a topic or area of interest beyond the course and then share their findings through a presentation to the society.
+Visiting speakers from local universities are sometimes invited to give talks about current research.

 British Biology Olympiad: The Olympiad is an international biology competition open to year 12 and 13 students from across the world.
-Judd has an excellent record in the competition with at least 3 students winning gold medals in the national stage every year for the last three years.
-On top of that, a Judd student has gone on to compete for a place in the four-person national team both in 2013 and 2012, with one student going on to the international final in Bern, where he was the best British student and won an impressive silver medal.
+Judd has an excellent record in the competition with a large number of bronze, silver and gold medals.
+In recent years, two students have been selected to represent the UK team in the International Biology Olympiad achieving silver medals.

 Rolls-Royce Science Prize/iGEM competition: In 2014, we entered the Rolls Royce Science competition with a project that would enable our students to become experts in the field of molecular biology.
 A team of Y13 students planned and ran a series of workshops to explain the incredible advances in DNA technology.
 This project won the 2015 Science Prize which allowed us to partly fund our participation in the iGEM competition on synthetic biology.
 A team of Y12 students designed an iron home test kit using synthetic biology techniques with the aim of providing a cheap, easy and safe way of testing iron levels in saliva.
-We were the first British state secondary school to enter, obtained a Silver Medal as well as prizes for the best mathematical model and best human practices.
+We were the first British state secondary school to enter, obtaining a Silver Medal as well as prizes for the best mathematical model and best human practices.
+This is an example of the department's drive to provide our students with unique opportunities.

 Young Scientists Journal: Led by the Biology Department and a few dedicated students, we have become a Hub School for the Young Scientists Journal.
 The journal celebrates scientific and creative thinking of young scientists, aged 12-20 and encourages them to share their love of science by communicating their ideas, research and opinions with other young scientists around the world.
-By becoming a hub, we hope to promote science communication and scientific research amongst our students while providing opportunities to participate in the publishing process and to engage with other schools.
+By becoming a hub, we hope to promote science communication and scientific research amongst our students while encouraging them to participate in the publishing process and to engage with other schools.
 This is an amazing opportunity for students who are interested in a career in scientific research.